-- Use Data Loader or the queryAll() API to retrieve field history that is from 18 to 24 months old. - Changes to fields with more than 255 characters are tracked as edited, and their old and new values are not recorded. - Tracked field values are not automatically translated; they display in the language in which they were made.
+- Use Data Loader or the queryAll() API to retrieve field history that is from 18-24 months old. - Changes to fields with more than 255 characters are tracked as edited, and their old and new values are not recorded. - Tracked field values are not automatically translated; they display in the language in which they were made.
 For example, if a field is changed from Green to Verde, Verde is displayed no matter what a user's language is, unless the field value has been translated into other languages via the Translation Workbench.
 This behavior also applies to record types and picklist values. - Changes to custom field labels that have been translated via the Translation Workbench are shown in the locale of the user viewing the History related list.
 For example, if a custom field label is Red and translated into Spanish as Rojo, then a user with a Spanish locale sees the custom field label as Rojo.
-Otherwise, the user sees the custom field label as Red.

-Available in: Salesforce Classic (not available in all orgs), Lightning Experience, and the Salesforce app
+Otherwise, the user sees the custom field label as Red. - Changes to date fields, number fields, and standard fields are shown in the locale of the user viewing the History related list.
+For example, a date change to August 5, 2012 shows as 8/5/2012 for a user with the English (United States) locale, and as 5/8/2012 for a user with the English (United Kingdom) locale. - If a trigger causes a change on an object the current user doesn't have permission to edit, that change is not tracked.
+Field history honors the permissions of the current user. - In Lightning, you can see gaps in numerical order in the Created Date and ID fields.
+All tracked changes still are committed and recorded to your audit log.
+However, the exact time that those changes occur in the database can vary widely and aren't guaranteed to occur within the same millisecond.
+For example, there can be triggers or updates on a field that increase the commit time, and you can see a gap in time.
+During that time period, IDs are created in increasing numerical order but can also have gaps for the same reason. - Changes to time fields aren't tracked in the field history related list.